 Seealpsee is one of the most beautiful alpine lakes in Switzerland and can be found in the Alpstein region of Appenzell.
 The lake can be reached in under an hour from Wasserauen Train Station or with more strenuous hiking routes throughout Alpstein.
-This ease of accessibility and moderate incline make it one of the most popular attractions in the Alpstein and Appenzell regions.
+This ease of accessibility of the Seealpsee hike and the moderate incline make it one of the most popular attractions in the Alpstein and Appenzell regions.

 - My first visit was in the summer when I hiked up to Ascher, Ebenalp and then down through the forest to Seealpsee.
 You can read that blog post here.

 - The second visit was part of the ‘Alpstein 3 Lakes Hike’, which includes Samtisersee and Falensee.
 You can read that blog post here.

 - The final visit was the final stop on my Alpstein Loop hike, which was a great way to finish my favorite overnight adventure in Switzerland.

 YOU WILL ALSO LIKE MY APPENZELL HIKING GUIDE: 9 AWESOME HIKES IN APPENZELL, SWITZERLAND

 Wasserauen Train Station is the starting point for the Seealpsee hike and is easily accessible by train or car.
 Wasserauen is in the northeast of Switzerland near the Liechtenstein border.
 Luckily, Switzerland is a relatively small country so you can reach the town of Wasserauen from most places including Zurich (2-hr journey by car).
 There is no major city nearby with journeys of 2+ hours from Chur, Lucerne, and Bern to reach Wasserauen.
 I was based in the Appenzell district when doing this hike so it was just a 15-minute train journey for me.